Kelly Clarkson Reveals She Was Mistaken For A Seat Filler At ACM Awards: ‘It Made My Night’

 “I just politely said no hahaha!!” she added.

-Alongside her tweet, Clarkson added a hilarious GIF of Rick Castle from the hit crime drama Castle gesturing as if he is about to say something and then keeping his mouth shut.
+Alongside her tweet, Clarkson added a hilarious GIF of Rick Castle — from the hit crime drama, Castle — gesturing as if he is about to say something, and then keeping his mouth shut.

 The tweet garnered over 7,000 likes and nearly 300 comments, many of which offered alternative and equally funny responses to the man.